-In 2017, the American Thoracic Society published a position statement on the evaluation of molecular biomarkers for the early detection of lung cancer.[28]
-The Society states that "a clinically useful molecular biomarker applied to the evaluation of lung nodules may lead to expedited therapy for early lung cancer and/or fewer aggressive interventions in patients with benign lung nodules."
-To be considered clinically useful, a molecular diagnosis "must lead to earlier diagnosis of malignant nodules without substantially increasing the number of procedures performed on patients with benign nodules" or "fewer procedures for patients with benign nodules."
+In 2017, the American Thoracic Society published a position statement on the evaluation of molecular biomarkers for the early detection of lung cancer.
+[28] The Society states that "a clinically useful molecular biomarker applied to the evaluation of lung nodules may lead to expedited therapy for early lung cancer and/or fewer aggressive interventions in patients with benign lung nodules."
+To be considered clinically useful, a molecular diagnosis "must lead to earlier diagnosis of malignant nodules without substantially increasing the number of procedures performed on patients with benign nodules" or "fewer procedures for patients with benign nodules without substantially delaying the diagnosis of cancer in patients with malignant nodules."